hiwaybk/Linux-Volume-Scripts/README.md

 # ChangeLog
 * Version 0.3
-  1. Added preliminary functionality for a check option (-b) to verify all components in an array exist
+  1. Added preliminary functionality for a check option (-c) to verify all components in an array exist
 * Version 0.2
   1. Added backup option (-b) to print backup summaries